SmileiPIC/Smilei/doc/Sphinx/particle_injector.rst

 1. Understand the method implemented in Smilei
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the PIC loop structure, the particle injection is located at the end of the process after the projection.
+In the PIC loop structure, the particle injection is located at the end of the process after the projection and exchanges.

 .. code-block:: ReST